negativetwelve/file-finder/README.md

 Clone this repo and move the `file_finder.py` file into /usr/bin as `ff`.
 That will make the command available for you to use.

+After you move the file, make sure you run:

+    $ [sudo] chmod +x /usr/bin/ff

 ### Usage

 By default, ff will search all files in the current directory AND all